Skip to content

 Kafka, sagas, and event replay

 The system uses Kafka as the backbone for all async communication.
 Sagas coordinate multi-step workflows with compensation logic, the replay system lets admins re-emit historical events, and the dead letter queue catches failed messages for manual inspection.
-For details on topic architecture, event structure, and the saga pattern, see Kafka Topics.

 Notifications